Customize and Install a Form

 A stack of vertical components is the default form orientation.
 But you can change that or even combine vertical and horizontal layouts.

-• Check the arrow in the top left corner of each container.
-That's the visual clue for orientation.
+arrow in the top-left corner of each container — it shows the current orientation.

 add form layout